milfrisi/generative-art-generator/README.md

 ![Scaffolding](doc/img/scaffolding-logo-small.png)

-**Scaffolding is a setup that allows you to easily deploy Hive and Spark workflows from your local computer into your personal Hadoop space.**
+**Scaffolding is a setup that allows you to easily deploy Hive and Spark workflows from your local computer into your personal Hadoop space, development and production.**

 It is intended to provide the necessary tools to create a fast development cycle in which you can deploy and run your workflows fast after each